flatiron/restful/README.md

 To use restful as a <a href="http://github.com/flatiron/flatiron">Flatiron</a> plugin you will have to:

- - Define a resource in your Flatiron app
+ - Define resource(s) in your Flatiron app
  - Include the `restful` plugin in your Flatiron app
  - Set the resource as `restful` in order to tell Flatiron to expose it